-In this interview, Fiona Jeffery, award chair, shares her tourism and sustainability story – how it all started, and why she has recently moved from head of WTM to leading the water charity Just a Drop.
+Fiona Jeffery, chair of the World Travel and Tourism Council Tourism for Tomorrow awards, in this interview shares her tourism and sustainability story – how it all started, and why she has recently moved from leading the tourism trade fair WTM to supporting the water charity Just a Drop.

 - Where Fiona Jeffery sees the priorities for sustainability in business;

 - How being a mother has influenced her view on sustainable tourism;

 - Why she launched the World Responsible Tourism Day back in 2007;

 - Why she founded water aid charity Just a Drop, and how it helps communities;

 - Fiona’s advice for newcomers to sustainable tourism;